opencv/opencv/modules/gpu/doc/data_structures.rst

 gpu::CudaMem::createMatHeader
 ---------------------------------

-.. cpp:function:: Mat gpu::CudaMem::createMatHeader() const
+.. ocv:function:: Mat gpu::CudaMem::createMatHeader() const

-    Creates a header without reference counting to :cpp:class:`gpu::CudaMem` data.
+    Creates a header without reference counting to :ocv:class:`gpu::CudaMem` data.

 .. index:: gpu::CudaMem::createGpuMatHeader

 gpu::CudaMem::createGpuMatHeader
 ------------------------------------

-.. cpp:function:: GpuMat gpu::CudaMem::createGpuMatHeader() const
+.. ocv:function:: GpuMat gpu::CudaMem::createGpuMatHeader() const

-    Maps CPU memory to GPU address space and creates the :cpp:class:`gpu::GpuMat` header without reference counting for it.
+    Maps CPU memory to GPU address space and creates the :ocv:class:`gpu::GpuMat` header without reference counting for it.
 This can be done only if memory was allocated with the ``ALLOC_ZEROCOPY`` flag and if it is supported by the hardware (laptops often share video and CPU memory, so address spaces can be mapped, which eliminates an extra copy).

 .. index:: gpu::CudaMem::canMapHostMemory

 gpu::CudaMem::canMapHostMemory
 ----------------------------------
-.. cpp:function:: static bool gpu::CudaMem::canMapHostMemory()
+.. ocv:function:: static bool gpu::CudaMem::canMapHostMemory()

     Returns ``true`` if the current hardware supports address space mapping and ``ALLOC_ZEROCOPY`` memory allocation.